 Moisture readily enters feather joints by reason of the absorbency of the feather itself.
-Under long exposure to moisture the feathers will come off unless attached with glues of very high water resistance.
+Under long exposure to moisture the feathers will come off even if laid in the best casein glue.
 Under short exposure any good glue will hold.

-(4) Glue for attaching bow backings requires not only strength and water resistance, but also the capacity to bend with the bow without cracking the glue film.
+(4) Glue for attaching bow backings requires not only strength and water resistance but also the capacity to bend with the bow without cracking the glue film.